1) The Power of Silence

 2) Character Reactions

-In the face of horror, the oldest and most effective visual that audiences are guaranteed to respond to, is the reactions of characters.
-If you look back on cinema’s most emotion-provoking moments, you’ll see the power of suggestion forced upon you by the director, rather than explicitly showing you the reverse shot.
-Two infamous examples of this technique being flawlessly used are the ‘singing in the rain’ scene in Kubrick’s A Clockwork Orange, as well as the car scene in Aster’s Hereditary.
-When done well, audiences are intimately forced face-to-face with the true essence of humanity; it not only makes the drama real, but it is psychologically fundamental to our survival instincts.
+In the face of horror, the oldest and most effective visual that audiences are guaranteed to respond to is the reactions of characters.
+If you look back on cinema’s most emotion-provoking moments, you’ll see the power of suggestion forced upon you by the director, rather than an explicit showing of the reverse shot.
+Two infamous examples of this technique being flawlessly used are the singing in the rain scene in Kubrick’s A Clockwork Orange, as well as the car scene in Aster’s Hereditary.
+When done well, audiences are intimately forced face-to-face with the true essence of humanity.

 3) Dramatic Irony